shameeen/frontend-hiring-test-1/README.md

 }
 ```

-## Bonus

-- Use typescript
-- Deploy your app on Heroku or Netlify

 ## Code Submit
-Please organize, design, test and document your code as if it were going into production and send us a pull request.
+Please organize, design, test and document your code as if it were going into production, create a loom video and send us a [pull request](https://opensource.com/article/19/7/create-pull-request-github).

 We will review it and get back to you in order to talk about your code!

 All the best and happy coding.